-We Turned Strangers On the Internet Into What They've Always Wanted to Be
+We Turned Strangers on the Internet into What They've Always Wanted to Be

 Julienne, 26: I love her as a man.
 It’s, like, perfect.
 I love gender bending!

-Alex, 22: I don’t know what that is but I’m not liking the colour scheme.
+Alex, 22: I don’t know what that is but I’m not liking the color scheme.
 She looks like a rainbow.

 Julia, 23: I like the second one more because it has more white in it.
 I like white.